stevencombs/retrocombs.github.io/_posts/2021/2021-04-16-print-to-commodore.md

 ## Conversion Time

-Don't misunderstand, there's a lot of educational opportunity to be had from typing in Commodore programs.
-You learn BASIC command syntax, keyboard layout, program structure, and an entire realm of programming concepts when you take the time to enter each line.
+Don't misunderstand, there's educational opportunity to be had from typing in Commodore BASIC programs.
+You learn command syntax, keyboard layout, program structure, and an entire realm of programming concepts when you take the time to enter each line.
 But, man!
 It can eat at your free time, even with the thoughtful bookmark and space ruler that each issue of WADC includes.

 ![Image of Magazine and Bookmark](https://www.stevencombs.com/images/posts/weihnachten-ruler.jpg)

-And in the case of the Checksum program (a program designed to verify you've typed each line correctly), there's little value since the program is a series of pokes to create a machine language program.
+And in the case of the *Checksum* program (a program designed to verify you've typed each line correctly), there's little value since the program is a series of pokes to create a machine language program.
 Normal humans can't process these programs.

 ### Scan Page(s)